Caregiver Visa to Canada

 The employee (caregiver) must have successfully completed the equivalence of Canadian High School education (secondary school).
 Because of the vast difference in schooling systems across Canada, it is not possible to give a precise number of years needed.
 However, in most provinces in Canada, it takes twelve years of schooling to obtain a Canadian high school diploma.
 The immigration officer assessing your application will let you know what is needed.

-4. Work Experience as a Caregiver or Role in a Related Field or Occupation
+4. Work Experience as a Caregiver visa or Role in a Related Field or Occupation

 You are required to have at least six months training or at least one year of full-time paid work experience as a caregiver or role in a related field or occupation.
 Six months of your work experience must be continuous employement with one employer.
 This experience must also have been acquired within the three years before the day on which the caregiver makes an application for the work permit as a caregiver.